The Lencioni Model

 Image via HR Success

-When individuals work together, it can produce better output for the business.
+When individuals work together, they can produce better output for the organization.
 Everyone on the team needs to be able to communicate, cooperate, and collaborate in order to innovate and get the best possible results.

-Team effectiveness is essential to attain growth and accomplish goals, and the best way to achieve this is to understand the individuals within your team and how to best work with them.
-The aforementioned models do their best to map this so that teams and leaders are on the right path towards success.
+Team effectiveness is essential to accomplish the team’s goals, and the best way to achieve this is to understand the individuals within your team and how best to work with them so that team members and leaders are on the right path towards success.